uc-cdis/compose-services/README.md

 ```

 ### Update tips
 You should of course `git pull` compose-services if you have not done so for a while.
-You also need to `docker pull` new images from Quay--this will not happen automatically.
+You also need to `docker-compose pull` new images from Quay--this will not happen automatically.
 If your git pull pulled new commits, and you already have a `Secrets` folder, you may also need to delete your old `Secrets` and rerun `creds_setup.sh` (see [Setting up Credentials](#Setting-up-Credentials)) to recreate it.

 ## Dev Tips